Why Is It So Hard to Change (And What You Can Do About It)

 The change that feels too small to matter is often the only kind that lasts.
 Grand gestures require conditions that real life rarely maintains.
 Small actions require only the willingness to begin, again, today.

-What To Do When You Keep Failing
+What To Do When You Keep Falling Back

 First: stop calling it failing.